johannesulf/dsigma/README.md

 ## Documentation

-Documentation for `dsigma` with concept introductions, examples, and API documentation is available on [readthedocs](https://dsigma.readthedocs.io/).
+Documentation for ``dsigma`` with concept introductions, examples, and API documentation is available on [readthedocs](https://dsigma.readthedocs.io/).

 ## Attribution

-`dsigma` is listed in the [Astronomy Source Code Library](https://ascl.net/2204.006).
+``dsigma`` is listed in the [Astronomy Source Code Library](https://ascl.net/2204.006).
 If you find the code useful in your research, please cite [Lange & Huang (2022)](https://ui.adsabs.harvard.edu/abs/2022ascl.soft04006L/abstract).

 ## License

-`dsigma` is licensed under the MIT License.
+``dsigma`` is licensed under the MIT License.

+## Generative AI

+Generative AI was used to search for potential bugs in the code and to improve the documentation by finding typos and suggesting minor rewrites.
+No part of the actual ``dsigma`` code was written entirely or in parts by AI.